PierreSenellart/provsql/doc/source/user/casestudy3.rst

 the records that produced it.
 Feeding that row's ``provenance()`` to :sqlfunc:`sr_boolean` therefore reports whether the hop to the next stop is wheelchair-accessible, just as the per-destination query of Step 4 did.

+This query makes ProvSQL emit a ``WARNING`` about the ``LIMIT`` in a subquery.
+The rows a ``LIMIT`` keeps carry the provenance they have without the cut: that a stop *is* the next one, which depends on the stops ranked before it, is not part of its provenance.
+If the tokens stood for the uncertain existence of stops, the result would miss the worlds where the next stop is absent and a later one takes its place.
+Here they stand for wheelchair accessibility and every stop exists, so which stop comes next is a plain fact of the timetable, and the answer means what it says.
+See :doc:`querying` for the general rule.